 It can be, and has been, argued that buggery doesn't equal "homosexuality," so under that rather strained interpretation "homosexuality" wasn't criminalized before the Labouchere Amendment.
 But it it wasn't criminalized after it, either: what the Amendment criminalized were acts, however vaguely specified, not identities.
 And so matters remained as far as the law was concerned: the "sodomy" laws overturned by the US Supreme Court in 2003 also were about acts, not identities.
 Most of these laws penalized sodomy between males and females, as well as between males, so they didn't criminalize homosexuality either.

 Besides, "bugger" is also an identity.
-I think it was in a biography of Virginia Woolf that I read that when she began meeting her brother's male friends who loved other males, she had to learn to refer to them as "buggers," not "sods."
+I think it was in a biography of Virginia Woolf that I read that when she began meeting her brother's male friends who did the nasty with other males, she had to learn to refer to them as "buggers," not "sods."
 Despite their bugger identity, several of them married and sired children; despite their heterosexual marriages, most of these men continued having it off with other men.
 Probably "sodomite" had functioned as an identity long before that, as Mark Jordan suggested in his The Invention of Sodomy in Christian Theology (Chicago, 1997).

 Nor is it clear what homosexual or gay "identity" means today, or why it matters.
 That's what bothers me about discussions like Frankel's: there doesn't seem to be any point in invoking identity here.
 It doesn't explain anything, and it doesn't make much sense.